thomasjamesbullock/thomasjamesbullock/readme.md

 I’ve formally studied mathematics, computer science, business, statistics, and data science across 5 universities over the last 20 years.

-I’m fluent in SQL, Python, and Docker with an expertise in time series data and container orchestration.
+I’m fluent in SQL, Python, and Docker with an expertise in pipeline orchestration (from scratch), time series data analytics/ML, and data science applications in manufacturing.

 I can leverage:
 - SQL, Pickle, Parquet, CSV